Steam Room Design and Installation

 Steam Room Design Basics

 Choose your steam bath space.
 The ideal ceiling height is 7' to prevent uncomfortable cooler temperature variations near the floor, and we recommend going no higher than 8'.
 If the ceiling has to be higher than 8', install an EvenSteam™ Air Circulation system.
 A ceiling slope of at least 3/4" per foot will prevent condensation from dripping on bathers.
 The steam bath space also has to be totally enclosed, with a vapor proof steam room door to prevent steam from escaping.
 All inside surfaces must be completely sealed with a waterproof material such as tile.
-A floor drain should be centered in room.
+A floor drain should be centered in the room.
 The rough opening size of the Steam Room Door will need to be properly framed in before tiling room.
 Skylights and exterior windows are not recommended for efficiency, and the steam will block the view through the window.
 Tip: ask your local home or building supply center for proper vapor barrier to install before tiling over walls, ceiling and floor.
-The best vapor barrier will be a large sheet that will cover ceiling and walls with 1 piece (less seams is better).
+The best vapor barrier will be a large sheet that will cover ceiling and walls with 1 piece (the fewer seams the better).

 Select a non-porous wall and ceiling surface material that complements the decor of your bath.
 Porcelain tile, marble, granite, travertine and Ceramic tile are great surface materials for steam baths.
 To ensure the most comfortable steam bathing experience possible, choose a generator sized for the dimensions and unique characteristics of your steam shower.
 Tip: Ask your local home or building supply center for proper backing materials and adhesives to securely attach surface material (tile, marble, etc) over vapor barrier.
 If you are not familiar with Tiling a room, it may be best to hire a professional to install the surface material in your steam room.